Eight Constitution Medicine Applies Only to Humans — Here Is Why

 Summary

-Eight Constitution Medicine applies only to humans because the three conditions that generate constitutional differentiation — psychosomatic organ complexity, a uniquely varied human food environment, and the capacity for constitutional pulse diagnosis — are not present in other species.
-Animals can be loosely compared to ECM constitutional types as an educational analogy, based on their natural dietary patterns and behavioral tendencies.
+Eight Constitution Medicine applies only to humans because the conditions that generate constitutional differentiation — psychosomatic organ complexity and a uniquely varied human food environment — are not present in other species.
+Some animals can be loosely compared to ECM constitutional types as an educational analogy, based on their natural dietary patterns and behavioral tendencies.
 But this comparison is illustrative, not diagnostic.
 ECM is a framework designed for the specific biological and psychological complexity of human beings, and its clinical value depends on that specificity.

 Related Posts